 The coriander and cumin seeds in this rasam aid in restoring the digestion.
 If you have a heartburn or stomach problem, you can have this rasam with soft cooked rice and a light vegetable such as a stir fried bottle gourd or ridge gourd.
 You can make this rasam and refrigerate for 2 days and use it.

 This rasam does not need any ready made rasam powder.
 The ingredients are dry roasted and powdered to make this flavorful rasam.

-Find tamarind rasam recipe below
+Quick tamarind rasam recipe

 - 3 to 3.5 cups water

 - 1 spring curry leaves

 - Little turmeric

 - Handful of chopped coriander leaves along with stalks

 - ½ tbsp. cumin

 - ¼ tsp methi/ menthulu